rdunlop/unicycling-registration/README.md

 To seed the database (optional):
 1. Fill in your AWS credentials in `config/secrets.yml`
 1. Attach to the instance with `docker-compose exec app bash`, and run `bundle exec rake db:seed` to create seed data.
-1. Log in to /admin with credentials: admin@tablexi.com Testing1

 Setup the database